archethic-foundation/libjs/README.md

   `content` is a string defining the smart contract

   #### addSecret(secret, authorizedKeys)
-  Add add secret in the `data.keys.secrets` section of the transaction with its related authorized public keys able to decrypt it
+  Add a secret in the `data.keys.secrets` section of the transaction with its related authorized public keys able to decrypt it
   `secret` is the hexadecimal encoding or Uint8Array representing the encrypted secret `authorizedKeys` is an object represented by `publicKey` => `encryptedSecretKeyForThisKey`
-		- `publicKey` is the hexadecimal encoding or Uint8Array representing the public keyV
+		- `publicKey` is the hexadecimal encoding or Uint8Array representing the public key
 		- `encryptedSecretKey` is the hexadecimal encoding or Uint8Array representing the secret key encrypted with the public key (see `ecEncrypt`)

   #### addUCOTransfer(to, amount)